Admissions Factors & Required Coursework

 Coursework and GPA Factors

 Competitive transfer candidates have earned a GPA of 3.5 or higher (with As and Bs) in a curriculum parallel to that of current Human Ecology students.
 Courses in English composition, math, natural sciences, and the social sciences, along with foundation courses for the intended major are particularly important and must be completed or in progress at the time of application.
-Carefully review our complete list of required preparatory courses (updated for the 2021 cycle).
+Carefully review our complete list of required preparatory courses.
 Completing the work allows the Admissions Committee to understand the rigor for which a student is prepared and positions incoming transfers to graduate on time.

 The Human Ecology Match: The Cornell Supplemental Essay